immunefi-team/Bounty_Boosts/ZeroLend/29026 - [SC - High] Hackers can steal the unclaimed yield to get th....md

 # Hackers can steal the unclaimed yield to get the double reward from the Poolvoter contract by calling distributeEx() 2 times in the same block

-Submitted on Mon Mar 04 2024 18:43:27 GMT-0400 (Atlantic Standard Time) by @perseverance for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 5th 2024 at 00:43:27 UTC by @perseverance for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29026